Reinforcement Learning from Human Feedback

 Interface

-Figure 3: Example preference data collection interface.
+Figure 3: Example preference data collection interface from an early version of the popular LMArena benchmark.

 For models in the wild, one of the most common techniques is to collect feedback on if a specific response was positive or negative.
 An example from the Ai2 playground is shown below with thumbs up and down indicators: